BIOMEDICAL ENGINEERING RESEARCH

 Funding

-Recent research projects have attracted funding from the Royal Society, and from research councils such as the Engineering and Physical Sciences Research Council (EPSRC) and the Science and Technology Facilities Council (STFC).
-Our work has also received funding support from organisations within the industrial sector, such as Zeiss.
+Recent research projects have attracted funding from the Royal Society, Leverhulme Trust, and research councils such as the Engineering and Physical Sciences Research Council (EPSRC), Science and Technology Facilities Council (STFC), and Innovate UK.
+Our work has also received funding support from organisations within the industrial sector, such as Zeiss, and Glaxo-Smith-Kline.
+We engaged Small and Medium Enterprises to develop new products and help them to expand their market revenues.

 Recent publication highlights include